Skip to content (Press Enter)

 Continue Reading

-by Andreas M LazarisLeave a Comment on Basilic vein transposition for AVF
+by Andreas M LazarisLeave a Comment on The roof-top approach: proximal and distal control

 Continue Reading

-by Andreas M LazarisLeave a Comment on Get distal control on a ruptured AAA
+by Andreas M LazarisLeave a Comment on The roof-top approach, part 4: aortic dissection

 Continue Reading